 Tickets for Trooping the Colour

 Tickets for the Trooping the Colour are available to the public, however they must be applied for in writing in January or February and are then allocated by ballot.
-Applicants will be informed by mid-March if they have been successful.
-For details on where to send your application, visit royal.gov.uk
+Applicants will have been informed by mid-March if they had been successful.

-If you're not lucky enough to get a ticket for Trooping the Colour, you can join the crowds of spectators along the Mall to watch all the action.
+If you're not lucky enough to have secured a ticket for Trooping the Colour, you can join the crowds of spectators along the Mall to watch all the action.

-Alternatively there are rehearsal events held on the two Saturdays before Trooping the Colour: The Major General's Review and The Colonel's Review.
+Alternatively, there are rehearsal events held on the two Saturdays before Trooping the Colour: The Major General's Review and The Colonel's Review.
+Check back nearer the time for confirmed dates.